RCUK Open Access Policy: how to comply

 - RCUK funder name and external Grant ID

-- If an APC is paid, the published article must be made available using a Creative Commons Attribution (CC-BY) licence.
+- If an APC is paid, you must choose a Creative Commons Attribution (CC-BY) licence.
 See a description of the CC-BY licence at http://creativecommons.org/licenses/

 - There may be membership and discount schemes available for you to use to reduce the APC costs